 Heck, it’s a great size for packing up and leaving in the car for that inopportune moment when you finally get on the road for the day and realize that you’ve forgotten diapers.
 Or wipes.
 Or matching shoes.

-Okay, it won’t actually help with the last one, but hey, we’ve all been there.
+OK, it won’t actually help with the last one, but hey, we’ve all been there.

-need a larger bag for regular use
+- must be carried in a larger bag for regular use

-somewhat large to keep in a purse
+- somewhat large to keep in a purse

-If you’ve ever had to try to navigate your stroller into a public restroom you’ll be grateful for a diaper clutch that allows you to skip that part of the fun.
+If you’ve ever had to try to navigate your stroller into a public restroom, you’ll be grateful for a diaper clutch that allows you to skip that part of the fun.

 This super-compact clutch is just right for tossing into a purse or larger diaper bag.
-You can easily grab it, leaving someone else to watch the stroller and all the gear, while you make quick work of a diaper change with the included mat and wipes container.
+You can easily grab it, leaving someone else to watch the stroller and all the gear while you make quick work of a diaper change with the included mat and wipes container.

-size makes it easy to keep on hand
+- small size makes it easy to keep on hand

-small changing mat
+- small changing mat

-have to restock often
+- have to restock often

 Best diaper bags for multiple kids

-can be heavy when packed full
+- bag is bigger and can be heavy when packed full

 The included zip-out changing pad means that everything stays close at hand when diaper changing on the go.
 This large, backpack-style option can also be used with the included cross-body strap or stroller straps.

-variety of patterns and materials
+- variety of patterns and materials

-plenty of storage space
+- plenty of storage space

 Best diaper bags that don’t look like diaper bags

 Once upon a time your diaper bag options were limited to nursery-style cartoon prints and pastel options emblazoned with formula or diaper brand names.
-Now you can shop a whole range of stylish bags that nobody would guess are outfitted for all your baby needs.
+Now, you can shop a whole range of stylish bags that nobody would guess are outfitted for all your baby needs.

-There are lots of color options to choose from and each comes with a coordinating changing pad, shoulder strap, and stroller straps.
+There are lots of color options to choose from, and each comes with a coordinating changing pad, shoulder strap, and stroller straps.
 This bag looks like similar, more expensive options with a much friendlier price point.

-not as much storage as other bags
+- not as much storage as other bags

-need two hands to access zipper compartments
+- need two hands to access zipper compartments

 Best diaper bags for dad/grandma/anybody